zero2cx/spiral-matrix/docs/SpiralMatrix.md

   - _description_ - the [dimension](#dimension)-sized square-shaped 2-d matrix
   - _type_ - list of lists
   - _notes:_
-    - zero-based coordinate system
+    - zero-based grid coordinate system
-    - vertical axis first, i.e. (y,x)
+    - vertical axis first and horizontal second, i.e. (y,x)
     - each cell is populated by one element of [series](#series)

 ---